peter-yh-wu/code_mix/README.md

 ## Usage

-Frist download SEAME datset and put it in tasks/SEAME/data folder.
+First download SEAME datset and put it in tasks/SEAME/data folder.
 Since SEAME is not a free dataset, you may need to get access to it from [here](https://catalog.ldc.upenn.edu/LDC2015S04).

 ### Training Language Model